- About the School

 In line with the New SEN/D Code of Practice we have reviewed and updated our SEN/D policy.We have tried to make the policy more accessible and hope that you find the policy easier to follow in a ‘magazine’ style format which is similar to our SEN/D Information report.
-This policy was approved by governors and will be reviewed again in July 2016:
+This policy is due be reviewed by the school governors in December 2017.

-Please click on the following link to look at the school’s SEN/D: SEND Policy 2015-16
+Please click on the following link to look at the latest school’s SEN/D: SEND Policy

 Please find information below for a group called: Supportive Parents.
 Who are a charity who provide information, advice and support to parents, children and young people about special educational needs or disability in Bristol, North Somerset or South Gloucestershire.

 A message from Mr Chappell, our Special Educational Needs Co-ordinator (SENCO):

 As well as lots of changes to the National Curriculum subjects this year, there have also been significant changes relating to the provision of SEN/D (Special Educational Needs / Disability).
 These changes became statutory in September once the SEN/D bill was implemented over the summer by the Department of Children and Families.
 One of the major changes was to develop a new SEN/D code of practice.
 To help you become familiar with some of these new changes, we have set up this page dedicated to providing information about SEN/D provision.